rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export default App;
 {{< /highlight >}}

 So if a route matches a path, the respective component will be displayed.
-Thus all the page components in the App component stay exchange by using their routes, but the Navigation component stays fixed indepenedent of any route.
-Next, you have to create all the already used page components.
+Thus all the page components in the App component are exchangable by changing the route, but the Navigation component stays fixed indepenedently of any route change.
+Next, you have to create all these page components.
+You can do it again on the command line.

 From *src/components/* folder: